benc's blog

 I am not the best at appreciating art so this probably should be ranked higher.

-I enjoyed many of the contemporary artists they had on display and had the confused indifference to the rest (plus or minus a few famous pieces, Starry Night is Starry Night no matter how ignorant you are) that I unfortunately usually do with art.
+I enjoyed many of the contemporary artists they had on display and had a confused indifference to the rest (plus or minus a few famous pieces, Starry Night is Starry Night no matter how ignorant you are) that I unfortunately usually do with art.

 As a result of this visit, I will probably acquire a print of Ellsworth Kelly and I would like to acquire a clip of Refik Anadol's AI hallucinations but they do not seem to be publicly available.